This is us...

-Erika is a Clinical Herbalist and an ITEC certified Clinical Aromatherapist consulting from Sovereignty Herbs, Athens, OH.
+Erika is a Clinical Herbalist and an ITEC certified Clinical Aromatherapist consulting from Sovereignty Herbs in Athens & Columbus, OH.
 She holds a degree in Herbal Medicine from the University of Wales, Cardiff, UK and Scottish School of Herbal Medicine, Glasgow, UK.
 She is a professional member of the National Institute of Medical Herbalists (UK) and the American Herbalists Guild (USA).
 She is also a proud member of Pi Alpha Xi National Honor Society in Horticulture (USA).

 A decade of clinical practice has provided a platform for a deep and influential understanding of the efficacy of medicinal plants within a clinical environment.
 It is through this clinical practice that Erika is able encourage positive, learned relationships between plants and people.
 She is a firm believer in celebrating the role humanity plays in the ecology of our landscapes and that our relationships with the natural world should be based upon reciprocity and exchange.
 In addition to clinical practice, Erika is both a student and teacher of horticulture and native medicinal plant conservation and ecology.